FeletexGee/FeletexGee/README.md

 - somebody plain，maybe...😣
 - currently learning Python and [Machine Learning For Beginners](https://github.com/microsoft/ML-For-Beginners).
 - Busy with schoolwork.
 Maybe I'm not good at time management...?😕
-- Anjiu is the most adorable one!Sooooo Lovely❤️

 ## 📫 Get in Touch